suntorytime/phase-2-part-B/part-3/README.md

 0. `$ bundle`
 0. `$ bundle exec rake db:create`

-### Release 0: Add User Model and Migration
+### Release 0: User Registration
-Create both an empty `User` model and a migration to create the corresponding `users` table.
-Our `users` table will only need to store data related to authentication: a `username` and a non-plain-text password.

-After the model and migration have been written, run the migrations by running the following commands.

-0. `$ bundle exec rake db:migrate`
-0. `$ bundle exec rake db:migrate RACK_ENV=test`
+Users will need to register for a new account.
+Create a link on the home page that will take them to a page where they can enter their desired username and password.
+There are a two constraints to this feature:

+1. The username must be unique
+1. The password must be at least 6 characters long

+If both constraints are met, the user should be considered logged in and redirected to the home page where all references to "Register" removed.

+If either constraint is not met, the user should see the registration form and the associated error messages.

 ### Release 1: Associations
 We will be working with four models: `Auction`, `Bid`, `Item`, and `User`.
 Create the associations between the models based on the following descriptions.
 It might be beneficial to create a visual representation of the database schema, based on the migrations.